 Jason directs our consulting at Studio T+L and is responsible for the overall planning, programming, and design of our projects.
 With over 20 years of experience as a theatrical and architectural lighting designer and theatre consultant, he has designed and managed projects ranging from 99 seat black box theatres to 4,100 seat municipal theatres.
 His architectural lighting design encompasses high-end retail, university libraries, performing arts, and corporate facilities.
 He was awarded a 2012 Award of Merit by the IES for relighting the University Church at Fordham University and a 2003 Lumen Award by the New York Section of the IES for his work on Rewarding Lives for American Express in New York City.
 His work has been profiled in Lighting & Sound America, Lighting Design + Application, Design Bureau, and Architectural SSL.

 Jason has been teaching theatrical and architectural lighting design in New York City since 1993.
-He currently teaches architectural lighting design at New York School of Interior Design, Parsons School of Design and Pratt Institute.
+He currently teaches architectural lighting design at New York School of Interior Design, Parsons School of Design, and Pratt Institute.
 He also taught stage lighting at New York University for 10 years and architectural lighting at Fashion Institute of Technology for 5 years.

 Jason is the author of Designing With Light: The Art, Science, and Practice of Architectural Lighting Design (Wiley, 2014), and is a co-author of Design Guide 1 - Color and Illumination (IES, 2016).
 He is Vice-Chair of the IES Color Committee and a member of the IES Education Review Council.
 He holds a BFA in Theatre Arts from University of Miami and an MFA in Lighting Design from New York University.
 He is a member of United Scenic Artists Local 829, Illuminating Engineering Society, International Association of Lighting Designers, and United States Institute for Theatre Technology.